 Method 5: Power Query

-Power Query is an advanced tool in Excel that can be used for data transformation, including counting distinct values.
+Power Query in Excel that can be used for data transformation, including counting distinct values.

-STEP 1: Navigate to the Data tab and select From Table/Range.
+STEP 1: Go to Data > From Table/Range.

 STEP 2: In the dialog box, select the range and click OK.